Ryan McMahon Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in the league.

-- The White Sox's 4.59 team ERA ranks 22nd across all league pitching staffs.
+- The White Sox's 4.67 team ERA ranks 25th among all league pitching staffs.

+- The White Sox will send Scholtens (1-5) to make his sixth start of the season.
+He is 1-5 with a 3.20 ERA and 40 strikeouts through 56 1/3 innings pitched.

-- In his last appearance on Saturday, the right-hander went 4 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering five hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the righty tossed 6 1/3 innings, surrendering three earned runs while giving up six hits.

-- In 22 games this season, the 27-year-old has a 4.58 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .224 to his opponents.
+- The 29-year-old has a 3.20 ERA and 6.4 strikeouts per nine innings across 19 games this season, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.